arm61/pylj/docs/source/first-principles.md

 \ln Q = N \ln V - \ln N! - 3N \ln \Lambda.
 $$

-The $N!$ counts the ways of labelling identical particles, which do not give distinct states.
+The $N!$ counts the ways of labelling identical atoms, which do not give distinct states.
 It is the first term that matters here, because it is the only one that depends on the volume.
 The pressure is

 $$
 p = k_B T \left(\frac{\partial \ln Q}{\partial V}\right)_T = k_B T \frac{N}{V},